-I believe that developing technical and theoretical understanding through active participation is critical to long-term applicability of skill development.
-By learning process mechanics in tandem with content orientation, students gain the flexibility to apply information across subjects and disciplines.
+To develop this sense for investigation, I champion broad, interdisciplinary approaches on well focused subjects or directives.
+Instead of unraveling many yarns, I ask students to unravel the same yarn in as many different ways possible.
+Through technical and theoretical understanding born out of active participation and through learning process mechanics in tandem with content orientation, students gain the flexibility to apply information across subjects and disciplines.
 I require students to begin working with the subject matter in project form.
-We then review their work under the theoretical lens as an exercise.
-I approach both as an experiment in order to familiarize the students with the implications of mechanics and application beyond a simple evaluative critique.
+We then review their work under the theoretical lens as a group exercise.
+I approach both as an experiment to familiarize the students with the implications of mechanics and application beyond a simple evaluative critique.
 I feel that this approach preserves student creativity without imprinting my own aesthetic preferences, as well as teaching students to explore the making of process and form.

 I place a high value on working individually with students.
 At close range, I can better identify creative expansion opportunities and offer the student tailored guiding questions.
 These questions serve to help students sort through their thought processes and to begin considering their work from multiple perspectives.
 Coming to interdisciplinary contexts from the dance field, I approach all subjects as though they were a studio practice.
 A commitment to practice requires time investment on the part of the student that both fosters skill mastery and generates a site for long-term evolution of creative work.
 Investigation of theory through readings, viewings, and discussion is another major component of my classroom.
 I view these processes as active and consider discussions to be a way of “labbing” abstract concepts.